anneshackelford/anneshackelford.github.io/src/markdown/projectPosts/projectIntroduction.md

 ![](./static/media/PC-and-phone-compressed-moz-height200.jpg)

 This website was designed and developed by me as an example of what I can do.
-It is a responsive full-stack website focusing on the front-end development.
+It is a responsive website focusing on frontend development.
 You can find information concerning this website project as well as blogs on subjects that I find interesting that are related to information I needed when building this website.

 # Features
 * GitHub Repository